Belavkin-Staszewski Quantum Markov Chains: Introduction

 The Umegaki relative entropy is not the only quantity that extends the classical Kullback-Leibler divergence to the quantum realm.
 Another possible extension, for which a data-processing inequality also holds true, is the Belavkin-Staszewski relative entropy (BS-entropy), which is an upper bound on the former.
 The BS-entropy has turned out to be a useful tool in quantum information theory, for example, for quantum channel discrimination \cite{fang2021geometric}.
 The BS-mutual information and BS-conditional mutual information have been used to study the decay of correlations in quantum spin chains with local, finite-range, translation-invariant interactions \cite{BluhmCapelPerezHernandez-ExpDecayMI-2021, gondolf2024conditional}.

 While it holds that, for a quantum Markov chain $\rho_{ABC}$, the BS-conditional mutual information is zero, the converse is not true.
 In analogy to the quantum Markov chains, we call the set of states with zero BS-conditional mutual information \textit{Belavkin Staszewski quantum Markov chains}.
 In fact, it is known that there are quantum states that satisfy the data-processing inequality for the BS-entropy with equality, but which do not give equality in the data-processing inequality for the Umegaki relative entropy \cite{HiaiMosonyi-f-divergences-2017,Jencova2009}.
 These examples can be used to construct BS-quantum Markov chains that are not quantum Markov chains.
-In this article, we provide an explicit example of a state that is a BS-quantum Markov chain but not a quantum Markov chain in Example \ref{example:BSqmcNotQmc}.
+In this article, we provide explicit examples of such states in Example \ref{example:BSqmcNotQmc} and in Proposition \ref{prop:EntangledBSQMC}.
+Of great importance will be those of Proposition \ref{prop:EntangledBSQMC} since they contain a subfamily that satisfies that the marginal $\rho_{AC}$ is entangled, a phenomenon that does not occur with quantum Markov chains.
+Therefore, this provides a substantial difference between quantum Markov chains and BS-quantum Markov chains.

 Although the set of BS-quantum Markov chains is strictly larger than the set of quantum Markov chains, we show that, for every BS-quantum Markov chain $\rho_{ABC}$, it is possible to construct a quantum Markov chain $\eta_{ABC}$ with $\eta_B=\tau_B$.
 This is proven in \cref{theo:StructureBSDPI}.
 Actually, the converse also holds true, namely for every quantum Markov chain $\eta_{ABC}$ with $\eta_{B}=\tau_B$ we can construct a family of BS-quantum Markov chains (see \cref{remark:ConverseEta}).
 This correspondence leads to a number of interesting consequences.
 In \cite[Section 4]{gondolf2024conditional}, a completely positive linear map $\Phi_{B \to AB}$, which satisfies that every BS-quantum Markov chain could be recovered by it, was defined.
 Here, we prove that the converse also holds, i.e., that any state that is recovered by $\Phi_{B \to AB}$ is indeed a BS-quantum Markov chain, proving in turn that $\Phi_{B \to AB}$ is a true recovery map.
 Even more, we also show that this recovery map can be rewritten in a very similar way to the Petz recovery map \cite{Petz-SufficiencyChannels-1978, Petz-SufficientSubalgebras-1986, Petz2003}.
 As a second remarkable consequence, we are able to find the structural decomposition of BS-quantum Markov chains in Theorem \ref{theo:StructureBSDPI}.
 From this structure theorem, we can then identify in Proposition \ref{prop:QMC_in_BS} the quantum Markov chains as a subset of the BS-quantum Markov chains.